William Chittick

-William Clark Chittick (born June 29, 1943) is an American Muslim philosopher, writer, translator and interpreter of classical Islamic philosophical and mystical texts.
+William Clark Chittick (born June 29, 1943) is an American philosopher, writer, translator, and interpreter of classical Islamic philosophical and mystical texts.
 He is best known for his work on Rumi and Ibn 'Arabi, and has written extensively on the school of Ibn 'Arabi, Islamic philosophy, and Islamic cosmology.
 He is a Distinguished Professor in the Department of Asian and Asian American Studies at Stony Brook University.

 Biography

 Born in Milford, Connecticut on June 29, 1943, Chittick earned his B.A. in history in 1966 from the College of Wooster in Wooster, Ohio.
-As part of his undergraduate program, he undertook the study of Islamic history at the American University of Beirut during the 1964-1965 academic year.
+As part of his undergraduate program, he undertook the study of Islamic history at the American University of Beirut during the 1964–1965 academic year.
 During this time, he became familiar with Sufism as he chose to focus on the subject for his junior year independent study.
 Following a period of scholarly inquiry into the precepts of Sufism, he attended a public lecture by Seyyed Hossein Nasr, who was then the Aga Khan Visiting Professor of Islamic studies at the American University of Beirut.
-This lecture deepened his interest in Sufism, and led him to pursue graduate studies at the University of Tehran's Faculty of Letters, where he spent eight years (1966-1974) working towards his doctoral degree in Persian literature.
-He eventually earned his PhD in 1974 under Nasr's supervision.
-His PhD dissertation, which was published in 1977 and later reprinted in 1992, focused on Jami's Naqd al-nusus, which is a critical commentary on Ibn 'Arabi's Naqsh al-fusus, an abridged version of his Fusus al-hikam.
+This lecture deepened his interest in Sufism, and, upon his graduation from Wooster, led him to pursue graduate studies at the University of Tehran's Faculty of Letters, where he spent eight years (1966-1974) working towards his doctoral degree in Persian literature.
+He earned his PhD in 1974 under Nasr's supervision.
+His PhD dissertation, which was published in 1977 and later reprinted in 1992, focused on Jami's Naqd al-Nusus.
+This work is a critical commentary on Ibn 'Arabi's Naqsh al-Fusus, which is a shortened version of his Fusus al-Hikam.
 While pursuing his studies at the University of Tehran, Chittick also served as a research assistant at the Center for the Study of Islamic Science from 1971 to 1972.